HiraK7dev/Tic-Tac-Toe-Game/README.md

 This project is a simple Tic Tac Toe game created to learn JavaScript and web development fundamentals.

 ## Demo
-You can play the game live: https://hirak7dev.github.io/Tic-Tac-Toe-Game/
+You can play the game live here: https://hirak7dev.github.io/Tic-Tac-Toe-Game/

 ## Features
 - Classic Tic Tac Toe gameplay.